 The City of Austin has adopted laws regulating the operation of alarm systems.
 The City of Austin requires an alarm permit for each residence or business that operates an alarm system in the City Limits of the City of Austin.
 The Austin Police Department enforces and administers the Alarm Permit Ordinance.
-Alarm Administration
+Cick here to view the Alarm Administration website.

 The APD Booking Photo Database allows you to search for booking photos and includes booking photos from other Police agencies that utilize Travis County Central Booking.